Nextdoor/k8s-charts/charts/simple-app/README.md

 [Istio](#istio-networking-support) section below for details on how monitoring works.
 Otherwise, see the `Values.serviceMonitor` settings to configure a Prometheus ServiceMonitor resource to monitor your application.

+## Datadog Agent Support

+This chart supports operating in environments where the Datadog Agent is running.
+If you set the `Values.datadog.enabled` flag, then a series of additional Pod Annotations, Labels and Environment Variables will be automatically added in to your deployment.
+See the `Values.datadog` parameters for further information.

 ## Istio Networking Support